burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 That name should not be used by non-compiler and non-STL writers both for C and C++ languages.
 With that rule for a long time, people escape conflicts between the naming of compiler-specific entities and entities of the construct program.

 > Sometimes compiler writers violate this principle.
 For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
-That special names are not the names that follow C/C++ conventions to distinguish names used in the program and for compiler writers.
+These special names are not the names that follow C/C++ conventions to distinguish names used in the program and for compiler writers.

-> Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` That special names are not the names that followed the mentioned rule and are incorrect usage of identifiers.
+> Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and are incorrect usage of identifiers.

 16. In C/C++, postfix operators have higher priority than unary operators.